rexsum420/django-nice/README.md

 CORS_ALLOW_ALL_ORIGINS = True
 ```

-Yes don't forget to install also `corsheaders` package.
+Remember to install the `corsheaders` package as well.

-### 1.1 Define the model endpoints inside Django
+### 1.1 Define Model Endpoints in Django

 ```python
 from django_nice.config import Config